 top of page

 Red Flag 1.
 The information they give is not specific: There are many coaching platforms where companies bring in guest speakers to teach voice-over classes.
 It's not the platform itself that matters, but the instructors and their experience.
 If the website does not tell you WHO is teaching each class, that is a RED FLAG...
 Another piece of information that's important is what GENRE of voice-over the class is about; (animation, video games, anime dubbing, commercial, promo, narration, audiobooks, etc...).
 It's imperative that you know what the instructor's actual experience is in that specific genre of voice-over that they are teaching.
 You don't want to take an animation voice acting class with someone who's only expertise is in commercials.
-Having a few animation credits does not mean they are qualified to teach you.
+Having just a few animation credits does not mean they are qualified to teach on the subject.

 Red Flag 3.
-If they make false promises: If a teacher promises you a "lucrative career", it is a scam...
+If they make false promises: If a teacher promises you a "lucrative career", it is most definitely a scam.
 Nobody can promise you work in this field.
 This is not a "get-rich-quick" business...
 Another subject that I feel ties in with this is "class completion certificates".
 Those certificates do NOTHING for your career.
 It's just a piece of paper with no power to propel you further in your career whatsoever.

 Red Flag 5.
-If the coach has only ever worked with a limited number of studios: You need to learn from a teacher who has the career that you want.
+If the coach has only ever worked with a limited number of studios: It's important to learn from a teacher who has the career that you want.
 It's better to learn from someone who has worked with VARIOUS major companies, rather than just one or two studios in one state.
-Always do your research and see what companies they have done work for (either as a voice actor, casting director, or voice director).
-If they have no in-studio experience, or if they have only worked for indie studios and have no experience working with major companies, then it's possible they have a limited idea of how this industry works.
+If you want to know how to book voice-over work in Los Angeles and beyond, then you probably won't get that information from someone who has only ever booked with studios based in Texas.
+There are some vast differences in each market and that person's knowledge of the industry may be limited in their experience.
+Always research to see what various companies an instructor has done work for.
+If you want to learn how to get voice work with Nintendo, Disney, or Crunchyroll, you need to choose a coach with a vast amount of experience with those companies.
+If a coach has no in-studio experience, then it's possible they have a limited idea of how this industry works in-person.
 You don't want to learn from someone who has little to no knowledge of the professional industry or little experience working with major companies over the course of their career.
 (Although remote recording is an amazing opportunity for talent from all locations to book work, that does not make everyone qualified to be teaching on certain genres of voice-over if their experience is limited.
-Keep in mind that most character based voice-over work is recorded in-studio.
-We're all hoping that remote recording can eventually become the norm so that opportunities can be more accessible, but until then, this is where things stand in the character voice-over industry...)
+Keep in mind that most professional character based voice-over work is recorded in-studio.
+We're all hoping that remote recording can eventually become the norm so that opportunities can be more accessible, but until then, this is where things stand in the character voice-over industry)

-Make sure you ask the questions:
+Make sure you ask:

 1. What VO market are they working in?
 (The US, Canada, the UK, etc...)